How to Install Telnet on Ubuntu (26.04, 24.04, 22.04)

 These defaults block unwanted inbound connections while permitting your system to initiate connections to external services.
 Most Ubuntu systems already use these defaults, but setting them explicitly ensures consistent behavior.

-Configure Telnet Firewall Rules
+Configure Telnet UFW Firewall Rules

-The following examples demonstrate practical Telnet firewall configurations for common scenarios.
 Choose the rule that matches your security requirements.

-Allow Telnet from Trusted IP Address:
+Allow Telnet from a Trusted IP Address

 sudo ufw allow from 192.168.1.10 to any port 23